Team-Immersive-Intelligence/ImmersiveIntelligence/README.md

 Proudly using [Blockbench](https://www.blockbench.net/) - the minecraft modelling software:
 - Author: [@JannisX11](https://github.com/JannisX11/)

-Partially powered by PMT, a fork of Turbo Model Thingy (TMT):
+Partially a fork of Turbo Model Thingy (TMT):
 - The original author: [@GaryCXJk](https://github.com/GaryCXJk)
 - Licensed from: [Flan's Mod Team](https://github.com/FlansMods/FlansMod)

-Please report any bugs you find in the 'issues' tab.
+#### Please report any bugs you find in the 'issues' tab.
 Also, don't do that on Curseforge / DM ^^.
-Feel free to join the mod's [Discord Server](https://discord.gg/teMfm3R) to have a chat with the devs and community.
+#### Feel free to join the mod's [Discord Server](https://discord.gg/teMfm3R) to have a chat with the devs and community.